 During the summer, interns will go on three field trips.
 In the past, interns have explored caves in southern Minnesota and western Wisconsin, gone on a research cruise on Lake Superior, collected fossils, examined 3 billion year old metamorphic rocks, and hiked on billion year old mid-continent rift lavas and intrusions.

-We have applied to NSF for funding to renew our program.
+UPDATE: We have applied to NSF for funding to renew our program.
 We plan to have a running program in the summer of 2015 pending a successful outcome of our funding application.
 We expect to learn the outcome sometime in the spring.
-We will let our applicants know as soon as possible.
+We will let our applicants know the outcomes as soon as possible.

 The program is designed for a 10 week internship, generally from the beginning of June to mid August.
 However, dates are somewhat flexible - individual schedules can be arranged to suit the student and faculty supervisor.
 Internships of less than ten weeks may also be arranged.